mattlianje/testd/README.md

 Because it’s visual, writable by humans, easy to diff and battle-tested for centuries (even if derided in some CS circles).

 **Q: Why not use Scala literals, DataFrame code, or generators?**
 Because they’re noisy, and tied to structure. **TestD** is readable, and delays schema application until you need it.
-The inspiration here is the Clojure way.
+The inspiration here is the Clojure/Lisp-y code-as-data way.

 **Q: Who is this for?**
 Anyone tired of rotting `.csv`, `.json`, or `.txt` fixtures in your `resources/`.